Listed on this page are our direct Bender

 The Great War, falling at the famous battleground of 2nd battle of

 Ypres.
-Ypres a small flemish market town, just over the border
+Ypres a small Flemish market town, just over the border

 Ypres was described as being all the horrors of the Somme and the hell